SAP-samples/btp-resource-consumption-monitor/README.md

 ![Screenshot of a service page](./service.png)

 **Disclaimer:**
 This tool is provided as-is and is not covered by SAP Support.
+This is not a replacement of the official billing documents you receive from SAP.
+The information provided by this tool is purely indicative.

 ## Requirements